IMP-MARL: a Suite of Environments for Large-scale Infrastructure Management Planning via MARL: IMP-MARL: A suite of Infrastructure Management Planning environments

 \subsection{IMP-MARL environments}

 With IMP-MARL, we provide three sets of environments to benchmark cooperative MARL methods.
 For all three, components are exposed to fatigue deterioration during a finite-horizon episode, inducing the growth of a crack over $T$ time steps.
-The first set of environments is named \textit{k-out-of-n system} and refers to systems for which a system failure occurs if k components fail.
+The first set of environments is named \textit{k-out-of-n system} and refers to systems for which a system failure occurs if (n-k+1) components fail.
 Those systems have been widely studied in the reliability engineering community~\citep{barlow1984computing}.
 The second type of generic environment is named \textit{correlated k-out-of-n system} and is a variation of the first one for which the initial components' damage distributions are correlated.
 The last one is named \textit{offshore wind farm} and allows the definition of environments for which a group of offshore wind turbines must be maintained.
-We hereafter provide details about these sets of environments.
+The proposed IMP-MARL environment sets and options are graphically illustrated in Figure \ref{fig:env_categories}, and we hereafter provide details about these sets of environments.
 Additionally, the deterioration processes and implementation details are formally described in Appendices \ref{App:pomdpModels} and \ref{App:envir}.

-\textbf{k-out-of-n system} In this set of environments, the components' damage probability distribution over the crack, $p(d^a_t)$, is defined as a vector of 30 bins, with each bin representing a crack size interval.
-Here, the failure probability of one component is defined as the probability of the last bin.
-The specificity of a k-out-of-n system is that it fails if $k$ out of $n$ components fail, establishing a direct link between the system failure probability and the component failure probabilities.
+\textbf{k-out-of-n system} In this set of environments, the components' damage probability distribution, $p(d^a_t)$, is defined as a vector of 30 bins, with each bin representing a crack size interval.
+Here, the failure probability of one component is defined as the probability indicated in the last bin.
+The specificity of a k-out-of-n system is that it fails if (n-k+1) components fail, establishing a direct link between the system failure probability and the component failure probabilities.
 For this first system, the initial damage distribution is statistically independent among components and the time horizon is $T=30$ time steps.
-Since it is finite, we normalise the time and we define $s_t = (p(d^1_t),..., p(d^n_t), t/T)$ and $o^a_t=(p(d^a_t), t/T)$.
+Since it is finite, we normalise each time step input and we define $s_t = (p(d^1_t),..., p(d^n_t), t/T)$ and $o^a_t=(p(d^a_t), t/T)$.
 The interest of this system is that, in many practical scenarios, the reliability of an engineering system can be modelled as a \textit{k-out-of-n system}.